cryptoadvance/specter-desktop/docs/faq.md

 ## *Can I use pruned mode?*

 Yes, but if you have many older addresses you will need to re-download the blockchain in order to see your balance and transaction history, which will take some time.
 This is just temporary though as it is actively being worked on [here](https://github.com/cryptoadvance/specter-desktop/issues/224).
+Make sure to also check this question in the [troubleshooting-section](#i-created-an-existing-wallets-but-even-after-rescanning-specter-couldnt-find-any-funds).

 ## *I'm not sure I want the Bitcoin-Core wallet functionality to be used, is that mandatory?
 If so, is it considered secure?*